oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    > NOTE: The development server requires Docker Desktop to be running, as it relies on the Docker Engine, which is initiated by Docker Desktop, to function locally.

-3. **Start the local development server in Offline mode**: To start the local development server in offline mode, execute the following command:
+   **[ALTERNATE] - Start the local development server in Offline mode**: To start the local development server in offline mode, execute the following command:

    ```
    make run-offline